pivotal/blog/content/post/agile-and-program-logic.md

 draft: true
 short: |
   On some of the differences and similarities in perspective between Agile/TDD programmers and developers of program-logic tools.
-title: Agile and program logic
+title: Agile and Program Logic
 ---

 I just started at Pivotal a couple of months ago.
 Before that, I worked on formal methods, program logic, and semantics.
-My old colleagues in academia and my new colleagues in industry are all aiming at the same thing -- we want to build awesome software.
-In this post I want to talk about some of our differences in perspective, and some possibly-interesting similarities in perspective that we might be able to use.
+My [old colleagues](http://www.resourcereasoning.com/people.html) in academia and my new colleagues in industry are all aiming at the same thing -- we want to build awesome software.
+In this post I want to talk about some of our differences in perspective; and how that affects the sorts of tools that my old colleagues produce, and the sorts of tools my new colleagues are likely to want to use.

 Here's the most important bit of this blog post.
-I think that if you want to make awesome software, you need to do three things:
+I think that if you want to make awesome software (which is reliable, and which does something that's useful to someone), you need to do three things:

 1. Figure out what you want
 1. Write code that does what you said you wanted